Jemez Springs, New Mexico

-Jemez Springs (pronounced HEH-mes) is a village in Sandoval County, New Mexico, United States.
-The population was 198 at the 2020 United States census Named for the nearby Pueblo of Jemez, the village is the site of Jemez State Monument and the headquarters of the Jemez Ranger District.
+Jemez Springs (/'hEmEz/ HEH-mez) is a village in Sandoval County, New Mexico, United States.
+The population was 198 at the 2020 United States census.
+Named for the nearby Pueblo of Jemez, the village is the site of Jemez State Monument and the headquarters of the Jemez Ranger District.
 The village and nearby locations in the Jemez Valley are the site of hot springs and several religious retreats.

 Geography

 Situated in the Jemez Mountains, Jemez Springs is located entirely within the Santa Fe National Forest.
 The village is sited on the Jemez River in the red rock San Diego Canyon.
 State Highway 4 passes through the settlement on the east bank of the Rio Grande tributary.
 Geothermal springs in and near the village feed the Jemez River.
 The village has a total area of 4.8 sqmi, all land.